Srisailam-Jeripothula/yulu-demand-analysis/README.md

-# yulu-demand-analysis
-Statistical and EDA case study on Yulu bike rentals using Python.
 # Yulu Demand Forecasting – Statistical Case Study

 This project analyzes electric bike rental data from Yulu to identify demand trends based on season, weather, and time using Python and statistical methods.